nuxt/content/docs/content/blog/ui-pro-docs-migration.md

 Finally, in order to keep the [app config file updatable](/docs/studio/config) from Studio we just need to update the helper import of the `nuxt.schema.ts` file from `@nuxthq/studio/theme` to `@nuxt/content/preview` .

 ::prose-tip
 That's it, content v3 is now powering the starter.
-Let's now migrate to the version 3 of [UI / UIPro](https://ui3.nuxt.dev).
+Let's now migrate to the version 3 of [Nuxt UI / UIPro](https://ui3.nuxt.dev).
 ::

-## UIPro Migration (v1 → v3)
+## Nuxt UIPro Migration (v1 → v3)

 ::prose-caution
 This is a migration case, it won't cover all breaking changes introduced by the version upgrade.
 You should check each component you're using in the documentation to know if you need updates concerning props, slots or styles.